Particle systems is a Unity function designed to create effects such as sparks and flames in a scene.

 There is an Inspector window for particles, just like with 3D models, where you can edit settings.

 The items vary according to the particle type, but I will introduce important items as well as other more common items.

 Sets the time that the particle is visible.

 If you set the looping to OFF, the animation will end after the duration time passes.

 If you check the loop option, the duration will become the time for 1 cycle of the animation.

 This is the time until the animation starts.
-If you set this option, the animation will be start after the delay time.
+If you set this option, the animation will start after the delay time.

-※Cannot be active if Prewarm is checked.
+※This cannot be activated if Prewarm is checked.